 A Celebration of Independent Study

-On April 25, the College of Wooster will cancel classes to celebrate the accomplishments of the senior class.
-The college itself becomes a classroom as the senior class demonstrates the projects they have developed during the academic year.
+Each year, the College of Wooster cancels classes on a Friday in April to celebrate the accomplishments of the senior class.
+The college itself becomes a classroom as hundreds of senior share the projects they have developed during the academic year.
 Students, faculty, staff, parents, and community members are encouraged to visit campus that day and listen to presentations, view art exhibits, ask questions about research posters, and explore the work of the senior class.

-Celebrate and share the results of your I.S. experience with the greater college community on April 25.
+Celebrate and share the results of your I.S. experience with the greater college community.
 Showcase your research findings, long poem, theatrical production, musical composition, or visual art.
 You can choose to present a short formal paper, do a demonstration or reading, do a digital presentation, or create a poster.
 Apply Now!

 First-Years, Sophomores, & Juniors

-For more than 50 years, every Wooster graduate has had the experience of creating something genuinely valuable through Independent Study (I.S.), our nationally recognized year-long project that allows seniors to immerse themselves in an idea they are passionate about.
-On April 25, the College celebrates the achievements of the class of 2014.
+For more than 60 years, every Wooster graduate has had the experience of creating something genuinely valuable through Independent Study (I.S.), our nationally recognized year-long project that allows seniors to immerse themselves in an idea they are passionate about.
 We hope that you will join our seniors in this all-day event, featuring performances, presentations, research posters, and exhibits of senior work.
-Want to read more about a presentation?

 The Senior Research Symposium is supported by the Henry J. Copeland Fund for Independent Study.